Frequently Asked Questions

 Q: I am or I know a woman who is not a U.S. citizen, but her children are U.S. citizens.
 Are they eligible for public benefits just like other citizen children?

 A: Yes.
 The Department of Health and Human Services does not need to know a person’s immigration status in order to give benefits to her children.
 If a mother is undocumented, she does not have to reveal her immigration status to department officers when applying for benefits on behalf of her children, even if asked.

 Q: What types of immigration relief can apply to survivors of human trafficking, domestic violence, or other gender based violence?

 A: T visas, a temporary nonimmigrant status, are available to victims of human trafficking; U visas are available to victims of domestic violence and other serious crimes; VAWA self-petitions are available to spouses, parents, or children of abusers; and asylum is available to individuals fleeing the threat of violence on return to a home country.

-A: Tahirih Justice Center protects the confidentiality, privacy, and safety of all persons receiving services.
+A: The Tahirih Justice Center protects the confidentiality, privacy, and safety of all persons receiving services.
 It is our foremost concern.
-Client “stories,” like those featured on our website, are powerful tools for advocating for our clients and women and children in similar circumstances.
+Client “stories,” like those featured on our website, are powerful tools for advocating for our clients and immigrant survivors in similar circumstances.
 Whenever we share client stories, we have received direct permission from the client to do so.
 Tahirih will never disclose, reveal, or release any personally identifying information or individual information collected in connection with our services without the informed, written consent of the client, unless required to do so by statutory or court mandate.
 We may change details and names to further protect client privacy and safety and use stock photography.
 Client sensitivity to and comfort level with the sharing of information can and frequently does change over time.
-We will remove client information from this website at the direction of the client at her instruction immediately.
+We will remove client information from this website at the direction of the client at their instruction immediately.